Facts about FatsLast Updated : 22 September 2015

 However, fats are high in energy: 1 gram of fat contains 9 kcal – more than twice the calories of 1 gram of carbohydrate or protein (4 kcal/g each).
 Therefore, foods that contain a lot of fat provide relatively more energy when compared to low fat foods and we should be mindful not to overconsume these foods.

-What are the health consequences of being overwieght, obese or eating too much fat?
+What are the health consequences of excess weight, obesity or eating too much fat?

-Being overweight or obese puts you at an increased risk of chronic diseases, such as cardiovascular diseases, metabolic syndrome, type 2 diabetes and some types of cancers.
+Having obesity or excess weight puts you at an increased risk of chronic diseases, such as cardiovascular diseases, metabolic syndrome, type 2 diabetes and some types of cancers.

 Generally, in addition to excessive calories, a high intake of fat can lead to a higher level of cholesterol and triglycerides in the blood.
 Certain types of fats also carry higher health risks than others.
 For example trans fat when consumed above the guidelines may contribute to a greater risk of developing cardiovascular disease.
 Recent studies also show that higher levels of saturated fat intake may not be associated with an increased risk of cardiovascular disease and type 2 diabetes.
 Still, cutting down on saturated fats and replacing them with unsaturated fats, especially polyunsaturated has been shown to potentially further reduce the risk of cardiovascular disease and improve brain function and vision.